The structure of Koszul algebras defined by four quadrics: The Bad Non-Koszul Algebra

 \begin{prop}[{\cite[1.4]{HHO}}] Suppose $\phi: R \to R'$ is an algebra retract of standard graded $\kk$-algebras.
 Then $R$ is Koszul if and only if $R'$ is Koszul and $R'$ has a linear resolution as an $R$-module (via $\phi$). \end{prop}

-By the above proposition, instead of showing that $k$ does not have a linear resolution over $R$, we need only show that $R'$ does not have a linear resolution over $R$.
+By the above proposition, instead of showing that $k$ does not have a linear resolution over $R$, we need only to show that $R'$ does not have a linear resolution over $R$.
 This reduces the number of independent syzygies that we need to compute from at worst 340 (for the residue field) to at worst 80 (for $R'$).
-It also has the advantage that the matrices we need to compute are generally smaller than for alternative approaches such as computing the deviations of $R$ via a minimal model of $R$ over $S$; see \cite{infinite:free:resolutions} for further details.
+It also has the advantage that the matrices we need to compute are generally smaller than those we would need to compute for alternative approaches such as computing the deviations of $R$ via a minimal model of $R$ over $S$; see \cite{infinite:free:resolutions} for further details.

 To simplify the computation of the syzygies, we also exploit the bihomogeneous structure of $R$.

 \begin{lemma} The elements $a^ib^j, xa^i, ya^i, x^2$ for all $i, j \geq 0$ form a bihomogeneous basis for $R$ over $\kk$. \end{lemma}